08 April 2020

 Hyaluronic acid and polyglutamic acid may be used to moisturise the skin but they are very different.

 Hyaluronic acid is naturally present in our skin as opposed to polyglutamic acid, which comes from fermented soybeans.
 Due to its ability to attract water molecules, hyaluronic acid is a common ingredient in moisturisers and hydrating serums.
-Hyaluronic acid is also the main ingredient for Skinboosters, a treatment for dry skin and large pores.
+Hyaluronic acid is also the main ingredient for Profhilo and Skinboosters, two skin hydrating benefits that also reverse aging in the skin.

 Although polyglutamic acid cannot be absorbed by the skin; low molecular weight hyaluronic acid can penetrate the stratum corneum of the skin.